ordovicia/cgroups-rs/README.md

 // ... and delete the cgroup.
 cgroup.delete()?;

-// Note that cgroup handlers does not implement `Drop` and therefore when the
+// Note that subsystem handlers does not implement `Drop` and therefore when the
 // handler is dropped, the cgroup will stay around.
 ```